Homer, Vico, Naples

 controversial in the 1890s, and Butler doesn't expand on

 "untenable."
-Today, there is no controversy; Greek writing
+Today, there is no controversy; the Greek

-did not exist before the year 800 b.c.
-Thus the idea of
+alphabet not exist before the year 800 b.c.
+(For other

 1000 b.c. and even using a copy of the Iliad written before that time